Australia national rugby league team

-The Australian national rugby league team, the Kangaroos, have represented Australia in senior men's rugby league football competitions since the establishment of the game in Australia in 1908.
+The Australian national rugby league team, commonly known as the Kangaroos, have represented Australia in senior men's rugby league football competitions since the establishment of the game in Australia in 1908.
 Administered by the Australian Rugby League Commission, the Kangaroos are ranked first in the IRL Men's World Rankings.
 The team is the most successful in Rugby League World Cup history, having won the competition 12 times, and contested 15 of the 16 finals, only failing to reach the final in the 1954 inaugural tournament.
 Only five nations (along with NZ Maori) have beaten Australia in test matches, and Australia has an overall win percentage of 70%.

 Dating back to 1908, Australia is the fourth oldest national side after England, New Zealand and Wales.
 The team was first assembled in 1908 for a tour of Great Britain.
 The majority of the Kangaroos' games since then have been played against Great Britain and New Zealand.
 In the first half of the 20th century, Australia's international competition came from alternating tours to Great Britain and New Zealand.
 Australia played host to these teams in non-tour years.
 Great Britain dominated in the early years, and Australia did not win a Test against the Lions until 11 November 1911 under captain Chris McKivat.
 Australia did not win a series at home against Great Britain until 1920 or abroad until 1958.

 Since 1908, the team has been nicknamed the Kangaroos.
 Initially only used when touring Great Britain and later France, this has been the official nickname of the team since 7 July 1994.
 In 1997 Australia was also represented by a Super League Australia team, drawing on players from that year's Super League competition.

 History

-Rugby football has been played in Australia since the 1860s.
-In 1863, Sydney University became the first rugby club to be formed in Sydney, and played games amongst themselves or against the crews of visiting British ships.
-The Sydney Football Club (1865) and the Wallaroos (1870) followed, and inter-club competition commenced.
-By 1880, there were 100 clubs across the country, and rugby quickly became the dominant winter sport for Sydney.

-In 1888, an English team visited Australasia, playing rugby rules in Queensland, New South Wales and New Zealand, and Australian rules football in Victoria and South Australia.
-In 1899, an Australian team was formed using players from Queensland and New South Wales for the first time.
-They played a series of Tests against a British team.
+Rugby football has been played in Australia since the first game held in Sydney in 1870 following the formation of the Wallaroo Football Club, the first rugby club.
+Steady growth in the number of clubs resulted in 1874 in the founding of the Southern Rugby Football Union (now NSWRU) who adopted the playing laws of rugby union.
+In 1882 the first inter-colonial rugby union matches between NSW and Queensland commenced, and NSW made a tour of New Zealand.
+In 1888 the first British Lions team toured Australia, with the majority of the players coming from clubs in Yorkshire and Lancashire who in 1895 split from rugby union and formed England rugby league.